huubsch/APU-Installation-HomeAssistant-Freedombox/README.md

 # APU-Installation-HomeAssistant-Freedombox
 Manual for the Installation of Home-Assistant or Freedombox on PCEngines APU3 board.
+The manual is available in docs (Installation_on_PCEngines_APU3.md).

 # Methods
 Two methods are described: